Rev. Benjamin W. Meyers, Minister

 In 2009, Rev. Ben returned to full-time ministry and was hired as a contract minister at the UU Fellowship in Berkeley.
 He was their first full-time minister, and was hired to bring health and vibrancy to this congregation.

 Rev. Ben recognizes that effective ministers and healthy congregations inspire and create one another.
 He approaches ministry as a shared endeavor and recognizes the vast array of services provided by congregants.
 He believes in working collaboratively to build a dynamic synergy throughout the congregation and staff.
 He also feels it is essential for a minister to play a vital role in bringing about social justice in the larger community, and he actively engages ministers of other denominations as well as volunteers at local charitable organizations.
-He has been on the Board for the Berkeley Food and Housing Project since 2010, an organization much like Samaritan House.
+Since 2010, he has served on the Board of Directors for the Berkeley Food and Housing Project, an organization similar to Samaritan House.

 Rev. Ben is happily married to Kate Moore Meyers.
-He has a nine-year-old daughter, Dora, an adult son, Abraham, a stepdaughter, Matilda (21), and stepson John (16).
+He has a high-school-aged daughter, Dora; an adult son, Abraham; a stepdaughter, Matilda; and a stepson John.
 His family and friends are a central part of his life.
-He loves to travel, hike, bike, cook, and do yoga.
-He’s an avid Giants fan.
+He loves to travel, hike, bike, cook, and do yoga, and he is an avid San Francisco Giants fan.
 He has a wonderful sense of humor.
 He has helped establish several music groups, some of which continue beyond his days with them.

-The Reverend Joy Atkinson was ordained in 1974, and served congregations in Humboldt, CA; Duluth, Minnesota; and Davis, CA, before coming to UUSM in 1988.
-She served UUSM for 14 years, from 1988 to 2002, and was named Minister Emerita by the congregation in June of 2002.
-In 2002, Joy resigned from settled ministry to become an interim minister, and has since served nine congregations in California and Arizona as interim and is currently serving a second year of interim at Starr King UU Church in Hayward.
+Rev. Joy Atkinson was ordained in 1974, and served congregations in Humboldt, CA; Duluth, MN; and Davis, CA, before coming to UUSM in 1988.
+She served as Minister at UUSM for 14 years, from 1988 to 2002, and was named Minister Emerita by the congregation in June of 2002.
+Since leaving UUSM in 2002, she became an Accredited Interim Minister with the UUA, and served as an interim minister in ten congregations in California and one in Arizona over the last 16 years, before her recent retirement.